lexibank/tlopo/out/vol2/chapter5.md

 <a id="s-4-2"></a>

-## 4.2.
+### 4.2.
 Seasonal winds

 If POc speakers lived in the Bismarcks, then they encountered two seasons: the dry, when the southeast trades blew with reasonable consistency, and the wet, when there were sporadic northwesterly winds.
 The POc terms for the winds associated with these seasons were respectively _&ast;raki_ and _&ast;apaRat_.
 They may also have referred to the seasons, with typical weather and wind direction as inevitable components of their meanings, as well as having associations with navigability and agriculture.
-Modern uses of wind terms suggest strongly that they also served as terms for cardinal directions in POc, and that the two major wind directions were perhaps the only cardinal directions for POc speakers ([Ch.8, §1](chapter8.md#s-1)).
+Modern uses of wind terms suggest strongly that they also served as terms for cardinal directions in POc, and that the two major wind directions were perhaps the only cardinal directions for POc speakers (Ch.
+8, §1).

 POc _&ast;raki_ ‘southeast trades’ has no obvious non-Oceanic cognates.
 This is hardly surprising.
 When Austronesian speakers came out of the lee of the New Guinea cordillera into the Bismarcks and encountered the southeast trades of the SHW and the attendant dry season, they met what was for them a new phenomenon.
 The only part of Indonesia with a similar season is in the southeast in the area around Timor, where the southeast monsoon brings a dry season.
 But it is unlikely that people ancestral to Oceanic speakers migrated via that area.